stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     4. Click **Next**.

+    !!! note
-    **Note:** You can modify the ReplyTo settings after installation.
+    You can modify the ReplyTo settings after installation.
 To edit the domain name and prefix or suffix, edit the news-config.xml file.
 To edit the server and authentication details, log in to the WebSphere Application Server Integrated Solutions Console and navigate to the Mail Sessions page, where you can edit the configuration.

 15. In the Role Mapping window, you can add administrative users.
 Enter the LDAP user names to map them to the admin role.
 If that role is empty, the Application server administrative user is mapped to the role by default.